 What To Expect: The topics to be covered each week and the corresponding reading assignments are listed on the following calendar pages.
-Each week you will be expected to read the assigned material, take an online quiz, and engage in lab activities.
+Each week you will be expected to read the assigned material, watch the corresponding lecture videos (usually one or two 15-minute videos), take an online quiz, and engage in online and lab activities.